-Jordan Rae Kelly is a Senior Managing Director in the Cybersecurity practice at FTI Consulting and is based in Washington, D.C.
-Ms. Kelly has more than 12 years of experience managing cyber policy planning and coordinating incident response.
+Jordan Rae Kelly is a Senior Managing Director and the Head of Cybersecurity for the Americas at FTI Consulting.
+Ms. Kelly has more than 15 years of experience coordinating incident response and managing cyber policy planning.

 Prior to joining FTI Consulting, Ms. Kelly served as the Director for Cyber Incident Response on the National Security Council at the White House.
 During her tenure there, she was responsible for both national incident response coordination, as well as management of the U.S. Government’s process for managing zero-day exploits.
 She was also a chief author of the National Cyber Strategy, the first of its kind in the United States in 15 years.